 The Virginia pest control industry offers dozens of career opportunities for registered pest control technicians and licensed applicators.
-Whether you are looking for an in-demand career or the chance to earn a competitive salary, a career in the pest control industry meets those qualifications.
+Whether you are looking for an in-demand career or the chance to earn a competitive salary, a career in the

 You must apply for your Virginia pest control license to use different types of pesticides on commercial and residential properties.
 This guide contains everything you need to know about getting a pest control applicator license in Virginia.

 The state of Virginia requires private applicators, registered technicians, and commercial applicators to be licensed to apply restricted-use pesticides.

 Are There Different Types of Licenses for Virginia?

 Commercial applicator license (for hire)

 authorizes licensees to produce agricultural commodities and apply restricted-use pesticides on an employer's land or private personal property.
 Fee: $100

 Commercial applicator (for hire) license

 authorizes licensees to receive compensation to apply any type of pesticide on another person's property.
 Fee: $100

 authorizes licensees to apply any pesticide according to their job duties.
 Government employees must possess this license to apply pesticides.
 Licensees are authorized to spray pesticides on recreational land (over 5 acres), daycare facilities, educational institutions, and convalescent facilities.
 Fee: $100